hannesvdc/PyCont/README.md

 ---
 I started this project because there are (in my opinion) no good, lightweight, and easy to use numerical continuation packages in the python ecosystem.
 These days, researchers are too often forced to use ancient Fortran packages like AUTO, or language-specific tools like MATCONT in Matlab.
-PyCont seeks to create an elegent package with all features for Python - the default language for scientific computing and machine learning.
+PyCont-Lite seeks to create an elegent package with all features for Python - the default language for scientific computing and machine learning.

 If you want to see new features, either contact me or write a pull request.
-I will continue updating PyCont based on my own needs, and soon
+I will continue updating PyCont-Lite based on my own needs, and soon
 PyCont will include Hopf bifurcation detection and limit cycle detection.
 For questions or requests, feel free to contact me at hannesvdc[at]gmail[dot]com.